Choosing an Early Intervention System for Your Department

 Temporal Evaluation

-When something occurred should also factor into the information you receive from your EIS.
-Whether a series of events happened during third watch, on the weekend, in the morning, or during a large event should factor into which officers are flagged, if any.
+When something occurred matters as much as what occurred.
+Whether a series of events happened on third watch, over a weekend, or during a large public event should factor into which officers are flagged, if any.

 Command Channel Review Support